FreeTodo Installation Guide

 # Windows

-powershell -c "irm https://astral.sh/uv/install.ps1 | iex"Then, install project dependencies:
+powershell -c "irm https://astral.sh/uv/install.ps1 | iex"Note: After installation,

 # Sync dependencies from pyproject.toml and uv.lock